for Veterans and the Public

 - Higher risk of developing liver cancer (hepatocellular carcinoma)

 - Stronger reason to consider hepatitis C medications in order to reduce liver damage

 - No difference in likelihood of curing hepatitis C with treatment.

 - Still potential for liver transplant if needed and appropriate.

-- Your HIV provider can prescribe a "liver-friendly" HIV regimen, which should lower your risk of liver problems.
+- Your VA provider can prescribe a "liver-friendly" HIV regimen, which should lower your risk of liver problems.

 - Even though the risk of liver problems is higher, most patients with both viruses never develop liver problems, and those who do can be diagnosed by simple blood tests.

-- Even with both viruses, hepatitis C takes a long time--many, many years--to cause liver problems in most people.
+- Even if you have both viruses, hepatitis C takes a long time--many, many years--to cause liver problems in most people.